1601-mma2013/Performance-Enhancer/README.md

 1. Business and marketing plans

 Unlock the full potential of the pc.
-Most hard ware are softlocked to perform an action only with limited hardware, this will let the processes run faster using full hardware available
+Most hardware are softlocked to perform an action only with limited hardware, this will let the processes run faster using full hardware available

 2.     branding strategy